As an Amazon Associate I earn from qualifying purchases.

 Now, if you really want to appendix carry as a fat guy, there are some new options out there.
 Since I first wrote this article a new and amazing option has come available that you should check out.
 JXTactical partnered with Black Diamond Guns and Gear to produce a low riding holster that sits below our gut, making it perfect for big guys who carry.
 Check it out:

 I haven’t tried the holster yet and am not sponsored by either company but just wanted to let you know that there are some great options out there.
+I will note that JX Tactial hand crafts all of its holders so you’ll be in good hands!

 In a perfect world, we would all be James Bond and shoulder carry.
 However, such is not the case.
 If you’re a big guy, a shoulder holster can be a good option if carrying on your hip is uncomfortable or you spend a lot of time sitting.
 Just be sure to get a quality holster (like the one below) and balance it well, or it will start weighing on you.